BTOES From Home - SPEAKER ...

 Take a look at our best definitions, learning resources & articles on Operational Excellence.

-Some of the key process methodologies used are Lean Thinking, Six Sigma, Hoshin Planning, Balanced Scorecard etc.
+Some of the key process methodologies used are Lean Manufacturing, Six Sigma, Kaizen, Hoshin Planning, Balanced Scorecard etc.

 However, the focus of Operational Excellence goes beyond the traditional continuous improvement methods to a long-term change in organizational culture.
 Companies in pursuit of Operational Excellence do two things significantly differently than other companies: they manage their business and operational processes systematically and invest in developing the right culture.